 - If both team members make it into the same cup, It is an automatic win for them (end of the game.
 NEXT.)

-- If a player makes a ball into a cup and it bounces into another cup, both cups must be drank and/or removed.
+- If a player makes a ball into a cup and it bounces into another cup, both cups must be drunk and removed.

-- If you drop a cup on your side of the table, it must be removed.
+- If you drop a cup on your side of the table, you must remove it.

-- In case a ball makes a cup fall, the cup counts and has to be removed from the game.
-The only exception is when the ball hits the cup from the side and drops it.
-In this case, the shot is considered a miss, and the fallen cup is replaced with another cup.
+- If a shot causes a cup to fall, the cup counts and you have to remove it from the game.
+The only exception is when the ball hits the cup from the side.
+In this case, the shot is a miss and you replace the fallen cup with another.

-- Elbow Rule: When shooting the ball, your elbow should not be over the table.
-If you find your elbow right over the table, take a step back.
-If you break the elbow rule and make the ball into a cup, it will not count.
-You must shoot again (if someone caught you).
-If you break it but miss your shot nothing happens.
+- Elbow rule: When shooting the ball, your elbow should not be over the table.
+If you find your elbow over the table, take a step back.
+If you break the elbow rule while making a successful shot it will not count (provided you are caught).
+If you break the rule but miss your shot, nothing happens.

-- On Fire: If a player has called “heating up” makes the third shot in a row, he or she must get the ball back and keep shooting until he or she misses.
-Each of the cups made, count as game cups and must be removed.
-If a player has not called “heating up” he cannot call “on fire”.
+- On fire: If a player has called “heating up” and makes the third shot in a row, he or she must get the ball back and keep shooting until he or she misses.
+If a player has not called “heating up” in beer pong, they cannot call “on fire.”

-- If there is an isolated cup next to two or more cups, a team member may shout out “Island.”
-(Each player is allowed one per game), and if the ball is sunk into the isolated cup, a second cup must be drank and/or removed.
+- Island: If there is an isolated cup next to two or more cups, a team member may shout out “island.”
+Each player is allowed to do this once per game.
+If you sink the ball into the isolated cup, the opposing team must drink a second cup.

-- If a ball circles the rim before it gets inside the cup (called a “rim job”), a male player may “finger it” and try to take the ball out of the cup before it hits the beer with one of his fingers.
+- Rim job (optional rule): If a ball circles the rim before it gets inside the cup (called a “rim job”), a male player may “finger it” and try to take the ball out of the cup before it hits the beer with one of his fingers.
 A female player may attempt to blow it out without using her hands.
-If either male or female player is actually able to stop the ball from going inside a cup, but the ball ends up in another cup, both cups must be drank and removed.
+If either a male or female player inadvertently knocks the ball out of the original cup and causes it to land into another, that team must consume both cups.

-- A team member may shoot or bounce the ball when it’s their turn.
+- The shooting team may shoot or bounce the ball when it’s their turn.

 - Opponents can try to distract the shooter by making faces or by being annoying, but they can’t touch the ball.
-If the ball is touched by the opponent before it hits the table or the floor, the ball must be given back to the shooter to shoot again.
+If the opponents touch the ball before it hits the table or the floor, they must allow the shooter to shoot again.

-- If the shooter attempts a bounce shot, the opponent is then able to use his or her hand to slap the ball away, only AFTER it touches the table.
+- If the shooter attempts a bounce shot, the opponents are then able to use their hands to slap the ball away only AFTER it touches the table.

-- If a ball is bounced and it gets into a cup, two cups must be drank and removed.
+- If a ball is bounced and lands in a cup, two cups must be drunk and removed.

 - In a game of 6 cups, you may rerack (change the position of the cups) once.